Tall Poppy Theory™

 There is an old saying: the tallest poppy gets cut first.

-At work, it often looks like this: the women who deliver the most, raise the standards, and become highly visible are the ones who get targeted.
-Not because they did something wrong, but because their competence changes the power balance.
+At work, it often looks like this: the women who deliver the most, raise the standards, and become highly visible may become targets because their competence changes the power balance.

-The Tall Poppy Theory of Strategic Execution focuses on the moment after a woman realizes what is happening.
+The Tall Poppy Theory focuses on the moment after a woman realizes what is happening.
 It does not ask why bullying exists or how organizations should prevent it.
 It asks a more urgent question:

-The assessment helps you see how far the damage has spread and where to focus your attention first.
+The assessment helps you see where the impact is showing up and what may need attention first.

 Pilot Study